Rachel Cameron: Borovansky Australian Ballet Company

-The Kirsova Ballet
+Kirsova Ballet

 "Brutally discarded" by Borovansky, and just 17, in April 1941 Cameron left Melbourne and went home to Sydney.
 There Hélène Kirsova immediately invited her to join her School of Russian Ballet Tradition.
 Kirsova was a Danish prima ballerina with a background in the Ballets Russes de Monte-Carlo, and a close working relationship with the choreographer Michel Fokine.
 After touring Australia with the Ballets Russes in 1936 she remained in the country and married the Danish Consul.
 She set up her school at Macquarie Place near Circular Quay in Sydney in 1940.

 Cameron attended her "technically demanding" classes which had a great emphasis on turns, beats and jumps and on "speed, footwork and brain" The classes were mentally and physically demanding.
 Kirsova soon discovered that in Cameron she had a supreme technician whose lyrical talent she was able to extend.
 She also recognised that her new protégée had teaching skills and quickly encouraged her to develop them at the school.

 Soon after Cameron arrived, Kirsova established her own ballet company, which was eventually known as the Kirsova Ballet and "remained true to the Diaghilev principles", according to Cameron.
 Young Australian dancers Strelsa Heckelman, Helene ffrance, Henry Legerton and Paul Hammond (who at the time was calling himself Paul Clementin), and a New Zealander Peggy Sager, were all Kirsova's protégés and along with former Ballets Russes dancers Tamara Tchinarova, Raissa Koussnetsova, Valentin Zeglovsky and Edouard Sobichevsky they were destined by the end of the year to form the nucleus of the first professional ballet company in Australia.
 But, outstandingly, Kirsova's leading Australian dancer at the beginnings of the company and remaining with utmost loyalty to its end, was Rachel Cameron.

 The Kirsova Ballet began, as had Borovansky's, with a series of performances in aid of charity, but in November 1941 Kirsova was able to present her first major season of six weeks at the Minerva Theatre in Kings Cross, Sydney.
 The dancers, including Cameron, were paid trade union rates for the first time and Kirsova paid their dues to Actors Equity of Australia, which registered them as professional performers.
 "We worked all day," Cameron later recalled.
-"A class at 9am, then rehearsal, an hour’s break for lunch, rehearsals again, and a performance at 8pm."
+"A class at 9am, then rehearsal, an hour's break for lunch, rehearsals again, and a performance at 8pm."
 Their rates of pay were low: Tamara Tchinarova, for instance was paid only £3 a week, and only while working.